-Keelby Parish Council: The PC 'Fully support the application'.
-The letter from the PC to the applicant below, was submitted as part of the application:
+Parish/Town Council/Meeting: Keelby PC 'Fully support the application'.
+The letter from Keelby PC to the applicant below, was submitted as part of the application:

 Further to your email to the Parish Council seeking support for the resubmission of a planning application for a Caravan Storage facility off Barton Street Keelby, the matter was discussed in some detail at our Council meeting on 4th April 2023 and as a result, we are pleased to write with our support.